dokadon/terraform-web-server/web-server-jenkins/README.md

 # Building the Jenkins instance

-After setting up your devops env and exporting your AWS user credentials to the environment you can build the web server with a Jenkins instance in it by:
+After setting up your devops env and exporting your AWS user credentials to the environment you should:

+``Edit **terraform.tfvars** and set your correct IP address so that you and only you can ssh into the ec2 instance``

+Next, build the web server with a Jenkins instance in it, from within the web-server directory by:

 Edit the ``vars.tf`` and change ``example.com`` to your actual domain.
 Also, replace the other values for the other variables with your speciific values.